D-MK/otto-ai/README.md

 ### Logo Design

-The Otto logo has been redesigned to match the geometric, angular style of the tab icons.
-It features a more elaborate version of the "Generate Script" icon style with angular shapes, geometric patterns, and clean lines that maintain the Otto character while aligning with the modern UI aesthetic.
+The Otto logo uses a thin-line geometric bot mark that matches the tab icons.
+The same SVG is used in the UI (`OttoLogo` component) and exported as the favicon (`public/favicon.svg`) and app icon (`public/app-icon.svg`) on a white background for consistent branding.

 ### Color Themes